zanto1/7th-Saga-Editor/README.md

 # 7th-Saga-Editor
-This is an editor for the SNES game 7th Saga made in C#
+This is an editor for the SNES game 7th Saga made for Windows in C#

 ## What it does
 It allows you to edit character stats, starting equipment, spells learned, item and equipment data, spell data, monster data, item drop sets and the experience table.